Psychobilly: Precursors

 The wildly theatrical shock rock aesthetic of Screamin' Jay Hawkins in the 1950s, and the outsider music of the Legendary Stardust Cowboy in the late 1960s have been cited as a precursor to what would become psychobilly.
+The members of the Meteors and the Cramps both cited the song "Love Me" (1960) by the Phantom as the first song in the genre.

 Origins in the United States

 In the mid- to late 1970s, as punk rock became popular, several rockabilly and garage rock bands appeared who would influence the development of psychobilly.
 The term "psychobilly" was first used in the lyrics to the country song "One Piece at a Time", written by Wayne Kemp for Johnny Cash, which was a Top 10 hit in the United States in 1976.
-The lyrics describe the construction of a "psychobilly Cadillac using stolen auto parts."
+The lyrics describe the construction of a "psychobilly Cadillac” using stolen auto parts.

 The Cramps, who formed in Sacramento, California, in 1972 and relocated to New York in 1975 where they became part of the city's thriving punk movement, appropriated the term from the Cash song and described their music as "psychobilly" and "rockabilly voodoo" on flyers advertising their concerts.
 The Cramps have since rejected the idea of being a part of a psychobilly subculture, noting that "We weren't even describing the music when we put 'psychobilly' on our old fliers; we were just using carny terms to drum up business.
 It wasn't meant as a style of music."
-Nevertheless, The Cramps, along with artists such as Screamin' Jay Hawkins, are considered important precursors to psychobilly.
+Nevertheless, The Cramps, along with artists such as Screamin' Jay Hawkins, are important precursors to psychobilly.
 The Cramps' music was heavily informed by the sound and attitude of 1950s American rockabilly, including Hasil Adkins, whose song "She Said" they covered on 1984's compilation album Bad Music for Bad People, along with other songs from the Sun Records catalog.
-Their 1979 album Songs the Lord Taught Us is considered influential to the formation of the psychobilly genre.
+Their 1979 album Songs the Lord Taught Us is influential to the formation of the psychobilly genre.